isabella232/media-analytics.en-1/help/media-collection-api/mc-api-ref/mc-api-req-params.md

 >[!NOTE]
 >
->Media Analytics (MA() is integrated with the Experience Cloud family of apps (Adobe Analytics, Audience Manager, Target, and so on).
-You need an Experience Cloud ID to access these apps. _This is what you should use to identify users in most scenarios._
+>Media Analytics (MA) is integrated with the Experience Cloud family of apps (Adobe Analytics, Audience Manager, Target, and so on).
+You need an Experience Cloud ID to access these apps. _The ECID is what you should use to identify users in most scenarios._

 ### appInstallationId